Bits Class

 A dictionary or keyword arguments can also be provided.
 These will replace length identifiers in the format string.

 fmt is an iterable or a string with comma separated tokens that describe how to interpret the next bits in the bitstring.
-See the entry for read for details.
+See the Format tokens for details.

 >>> s = Bits('int4=-1, 0b1110')